block-hczhai/block2-preview/README.md

 implementation of the Density Matrix Renormalization Group (DMRG) for quantum chemistry, based on Matrix Product Operator (MPO) formalism.

+The block2 code is developed as an improved version of [StackBlock](https://sanshar.github.io/Block/), where the low-level structure of the code has been completely rewritten.
+The block2 code is developed and maintained in Garnet Chan group at Caltech.

 Main contributors:

 * Huanchen Zhai [@hczhai](https://github.com/hczhai): DMRG and parallelization
 * Henrik R. Larsson [@h-larsson](https://github.com/h-larsson): DMRG-MRCI
 * Zhi-Hao Cui [@zhcui](https://github.com/zhcui): user interface

-If you find this package useful for your scientific research, please cite this work as:
+If you find this package useful for your scientific research, please cite the work as:

 Zhai, H., Chan, G. K. Low communication high performance ab initio density matrix renormalization group algorithms. *The Journal of Chemical Physics* 2021, **154**, 224116.